-- 1. A member may make reasonable requests to inspect (at a reasonable time) the: - rules of the association - · general meeting minutes, and - register of members. - 2.
-A member may make reasonable requests for copies of the documents requested under rule 12.1.
-The association can charge a reasonable fee for providing copies. - 3.
-Members may only use information that is accessed in accordance with rules 1 or 2 for lawful and proper purposes related to the association. - 4.
-Subject to rule 5, the association must provide access to documents or copies requested under rules 1 and 2 within a reasonable time. - 5.
-The association can refuse to provide access or copies, or provide only limited access, if the documents contain confidential, personal, employment, commercial or legal matters, or if granting the request would breach a law or could cause damage or harm to the association, or if the request is otherwise unreasonable. - 6.
+- 1. A member may make reasonable requests to inspect (at a reasonable time) the:

+- rules of the association

+- · general meeting minutes, and

+- register of members.

+A member may make reasonable requests for copies of the documents requested under rule 14.1.
+The association can charge a reasonable fee for providing copies.
+Members may only use information that is accessed in accordance with rule 14.1 for lawful and proper purposes related to the association.
+Subject to rule 14.1, the association must provide access to documents or copies requested under rules 14.1 within a reasonable time.

+The association can refuse to provide access or copies, or provide only limited access, if the documents contain confidential, personal, employment, commercial or legal matters, or if granting the request would breach a law or could cause damage or harm to the association, or if the request is otherwise unreasonable.
 Members cannot inspect or get copies of committee meeting minutes or parts of the minutes, unless the committee specifically allows it.